 While the idea of a public-private partnership has been around a long time, it was a first for the university and the LSU Foundation.
 This project also represents one of the largest P3 arrangements in the country.
 It is financed through the issuance of $235 million in a mix of taxable and tax-exempt bonds, providing an opportunity for the investment community while eliminating the need to use taxpayer funds or state general fund appropriations for the project.

 Financial close for the Nicholson Gateway project took place on Thursday, September 29, 2016 and construction began the next Monday, October 3, 2016.
-The eight months leading up to that close, after selecting the master developer in February 2016, were intense.
+After selecting the master developer in February 2016, the eight months leading up to that close were intense.
 Buildings had to be designed.
 Contracts had to be negotiated.
 Funding had to be worked out.
 And a myriad of political approvals had to be obtained.
 “Going vertical a year from start is almost unheard of for a project of this magnitude,” Ferrari says.